google/OpenSK/README.md

 [FIDO2](https://fidoalliance.org/fido2/) authenticator.
 We developed OpenSK as a [Tock OS](https://tockos.org) application.

+We intend to bring a full open source experience to security keys, from application to operating system.
+You can even 3D print your own open source enclosure!
 You can see OpenSK in action in this
 [video on YouTube](https://www.youtube.com/watch?v=klEozvpw0xg)!